PratikKapoor/personal-blog/content/pages/about.md

 When not at work, I spend my time in the gym lifting things and flying FPV racing drones (Check out my IG - @propwash_fpv).

+Currently, I am based out of Bangalore, India.
 You can find out more about me on [LinkedIn](https://www.linkedin.com/in/pratik-kapoor-ab636687/).

 This is my personal blog and all thoughts and opinions published here are my own.